The revised National Chef of the Year process for 2020

 These questions will ask for further information on your initial three course menu entry.
 It is your opportunity to share details on your recipes and why you chose the dishes you did.
 We also want to know what entering and winning NCOTY would mean to you and how you have dealt with the Coronavirus challenges this year.

 Our second-round panel of judges, including Paul Ainsworth, will independently watch the videos and then select their top entrants.
 The judges, together, will then deliberate to confirm the top 10 finalists.
-Finalists will be announced on Monday 17th August 2020 and invited to a Mentor Day.
+Finalists will be announced on Friday 7th August 2020 and invited to an online Mentor Day.

 The Grand Final of National Chef of the Year